hsjobeki/nix-types/README.md

 - Enhance the system so it is possible to type everything in nix using that new system.

 - Provide a type-system that could proof correctness of code before runtime.

 - Provide a Parser and AST Specification for that type system.

 ## Scope

-- Introduce a convention on how to write doc-strings that have type information in them.
 - Let the convention be so good, that we can parse the `Type:` into an usefull `AST`.

 Currently there is the `type:` pattern which can be parsed from nixdoc.
 Which is a good start but not enough.